junmengli/meta-matter/docs/guides/nxp_mpu_matter_binaries.md

     => print fdt_file
     fdt_file=imx6ull-14x14-evk-btwifi-sdio3_0.dtb

-The i.MX6ULL OTBR setup commands are similar to the i.MX8M Mini commands, the only difference is hciattanch command.
+The i.MX6ULL OTBR setup commands are similar to the i.MX8M Mini commands, the only difference is the hciattanch command.

     # for i.MX8M Mini
     $ hciattach /dev/ttymxc0 any 115200 flow